DVB-T2: Albania

-In July 2011, "DigitAlb" started DVB-T2 broadcasting in Tirana, Durrës at 29 UHF 29 channels (26 HD, 3 in SD).
+In July 2011, "DigitAlb" started DVB-T2 broadcasting in Durrës, Tirana on UHF with 29 channels (26 HD, 3 in SD).

 Belgium

 In April 2013, Telenet started with DVB-T2 broadcasting in Flanders.
 However it was discontinued one year later on 31 March 2014.
 As of the end of 2017, TV Vlaanderen started offering DVB-T2 television using Norkring's network.
-The following centre frequencies are used in Flanders: 650 MHz, 658 MHz, 674 MHz and 682 MHz.
+The following centre frequencies are used in Flanders: 650 MHz (UHF ch.
+43), 658 MHz (UHF ch.
+44), 674 MHz (UHF ch.
+46) and 682 MHz (UHF ch.
+47).

 Colombia

 In 2012, Colombia adopted DVB-T2 (using a bandwidth of 6 MHz) as the national standard for terrestrial television.
 This replaced DVB-T, the previously selected standard for digital TV, which was chosen after technical evaluation of several digital TV standards.
 The two standards coexisted until 2015 when DVB-T was turned off.

 Digital TV has been deployed gradually across the country, starting with the four main cities, Bogotá, Medellín, Cali and Barranquilla followed by smaller cities such as Armenia, Bucaramanga, Cartagena, Cúcuta, Manizales, Pereira and Santa Marta.
 By 2014, most main cities had digital TV.
 Due to the country's topography as well as there being no sharing of masts between the public and private broadcasters, the coverage in rural areas is patchy.
-There has been talk of using DVB-S2 (satellite) to ensure 100% coverage: as of January 2020 this hasn't happened.
+There has been talk of using DVB-S2 (satellite) to ensure 100% coverage: as of January 2024 this hasn't happened.

 The first two transmissions were by the two private TV channels RCN TV and Caracol TV.
 RTVC (the national government TV broadcaster) started to broadcast using the standard in 2013.

-The digital system is known in Colombia as TDT which means Televisión Digital Terrestrial (Digital Terrestrial Television).
+The digital system is known in Colombia as TDT which means Televisión Digital Terrestre (Digital Terrestrial Television).

 Croatia

 On 13 October 2011, the Croatian Post and Electronic Communications Agency granted license for MUX C and MUX E, both in DVB-T2 standard.

-Also in October 2011, OiV – Transmitters & Communications started testing on UHF channel 53 from Sljeme.
+Also in October 2011, OiV – Transmitters & Communications started testing on UHF channel 53 (730.00 MHz) from Sljeme.

 Two DVB-T2 multiplexes launched in late 2012 by pay TV platform EVO TV.

 In addition to that in September 2019 DVB-T2 was launched for free-to-air television, using the HEVC/H.265 codec and 720p or 1080p resolution.
 As of Winter 2020, legacy DVB-T broadcasts have ceased.
 In that time, EVOtv has issued brand new TV set-top boxes with the HEVC/H.265 DVB-T2 codec.